Mjz86/c_colon/mcc.md

-6. abi stability with ever changing libraries:
+6. ABI stability with ever changing libraries:

-the recursive hash abi aims to tag each component with all the dependancies with a hash, without the need for inline namespaces, and it even propagates.
+the recursive hash ABI aims to tag each component with all the dependancies with a hash, without the need for inline namespaces, and it even propagates.

 this property of propagation through every type, function and namespace, makes us able to link everything old with everything new without odr violations, and new components can just use a middle api to interface to new code.